 A selection of Italian madrigals by Claudio Monteverdi and his contemporaries Luca Marenzio and the less known Giovanni Giacomo Gastoldi portraying the tormented love affair of Amarilli and Mirtillo, the famous love story from “Il Pastor Fido” by Giovanni Battista Guarini, one of the most celebrated plays in the 15th century that inspired so many composers.

 Music by Monteverdi, Marenzio and Gastoldi (optional contemporary piece by Knight)

-The Windsor Consort and Kamerkoor JIP come together to perform a unique Portuguese program in which traditional folk sounds and contrast-rich new compositions meet.
+The Windsor Consort and Kamerkoor JIP come together with a unique Portuguese program in which traditional folk sounds and contrast-rich new compositions meet.
 The crystal-clear sounds of The Windsor Consort, combined with the warmth of Kamerkoor JIP, guarantee an impressive evening.

 16th Century England was a confusing time to be a church musician.
 Thomas Tallis and William Byrd, both well known Catholics, became so close to Queen Elizabeth that they were able to maintain powerful positions in church music at the time.
 Such was the esteem that Elizabeth held the two musicians that, in 1575, she granted them a joint patent for printing music.
 This gave them the monopoly over polyphonic sheet music in England.
 The first collection of music published under the patent was Cantiones quae ab argumento sacrae vocantur.
 Dedicated to Elizabeth, it consisted of 34 motets in Latin (17 from each composer; one for each year of the Queen’s reign).
 It is from this publication that most of our programme is taken, a selection of some of the finest motets within it.